A BIO STORY —

 The current me:

-“Sometimes Maggie and I hold hands, sometimes we don’t, like now.
+“Sometimes Tess and I hold hands, sometimes we don’t, like now.
 And while we’re walking I ask her, ‘Why was the Devil glad when he got Adam and Eve to be bad?’

-‘’Cause when they sinned,’ Maggie says, ‘the good Lord was made unhappy as blazes.’
+‘’Cause when they sinned,’ Tess says, ‘the good Lord was made unhappy as blazes.’

 “‘The worst,’ she says in a way that makes me think of Sister Mary Rose.”

 “‘They ate the fruit thereof,’ she says like there’s danger, and I say, ‘What kinda fruit?
 Like that ‘fruit of thy womb’ stuff?’
 To which she replies, ‘No, you darlin’ boy, forget that kind.
 Tis an apple I‘m referring to.’